-5 FAA Sponsored Conferences, Seminars, Ceremonies, and Workshops Revised 1/2014
+5 FAA Sponsored Conferences, Seminars, Ceremonies, and Workshops Revised 7/2014

-(1) Conferences sponsored by FAA with an estimated expenditure of \$500,000 or more are prohibited unless a waiver approving the conference is signed by the Secretary of Transportation.

-(2) Conferences sponsored by FAA with an estimated expenditure of \$100,000 or more, when the travelcosts FAA will pay in support of the conference are included, require Chief Financial Officer (CFO), Administrator, and Deputy Secretary review and approval.

-(3) Conferences sponsored by FAA with an estimated expenditure of less than \$100,000, and 20 or moreattendees (including non FAA employees) meeting outside of their normal duty stations, require FAA-Administrator review and approval.
-Meetings held entirely at FAA or DOT Headquarters, Regional or-Center offices, as well as formal classroom training are exempt from this requirement if the total cost is less than

-\$100,000.
-Formal training events are defined as "events that typically occur in structured classroomenvironments and are led by an instructor".

-(4) Agency-sponsored events with more than 50 total attendees (including non-FAA personnel) require-FAA Administrator review and approval.
-Meetings held entirely at FAA or DOT Headquarters, Regional, or Center offices, as well as formal classroom training are exempt from this requirement if the total cost isless than \$100,000.

-(5) A copy of the written justification and the approvals must be sent to the FAA CFO at least 30 days prior to the conference for those with an estimated expenditure of \$100,000 or more.

-(6) For current forms and guidance, please see the Financial Standard Operating Procedure "Planning-Meetings, Conferences, Workshops, Training Events and Award Ceremonies in the FAA" at the Financial-Services website and the guidance provided at the CFO Acquisition Oversight website.
+- a.
+FAA-sponsored conferences, seminars, ceremonies, and workshops are a routine element of FAA operations.
+FAA personnel must consider certain special requirements when planning and conducting such events.
+All such conferences must comply with the standard operating procedures (SOPs) specified by the Office of Financial Analysis.
+For current forms and guidance, please see the Financial Standard Operating Procedure "Planning Meetings, Conferences, Workshops, Training Events and Award Ceremonies in the FAA" at the Financial Services website https://employees.faa.gov/org/staffoffices/afn/finance/sop/?selected=Planning Meetings, Conferences, Workshops, Training Events, and Award Ceremonies in the FAA - b.

-be.
 Securing Conference Space.
 See AMS Real Property Guidance 2.4.6, Appendix F, for real property considerations regarding short-term conference and meeting space.
 Warranted Contracting Officers under the acquisition organization and the real property organization have the authority to secure conference space.
 Generally, such space can be contracted for utilizing a standard purchase order or on a purchase card.
-If the conference space provider produces their own conference form, it must be reviewed for unacceptable terms/language and when acceptable, signed by a warranted Contracting Officer.
+If the conference space provider produces their own conference form, it must be reviewed for unacceptable terms/language and when acceptable, signed by a warranted Contracting Officer. - c.

-cd.
 Legal Review.
 Legal counsel must first review any agreement in excess of \$100,000 (total Government expenditures including room charges for the attendees) between FAA and a hotel.
-Except as provided below, agreements below \$100,000 do not require review, but review may be sought at the discretion of the CO or the CO's delegee.

-(1) Changes to the following AMS clauses require legal review regardless of the dollar value:

-(a) 3.9.1-1 Contract Disputes; and

-(b) 3.10.6-1 Termination for Convenience of the Government (Fixed Price).

-(2) Incorporation of the following clauses requires legal review regardless of the dollar value:

-(a) Clauses making any law (including state law) other than Federal law controlling;
+Except as provided below, agreements below \$100,000 do not require review, but review may be sought at the discretion of the CO or the CO's delegee. - (1) Changes to the following AMS clauses require legal review regardless of the dollar value: - (a) 3.9.1-1 Contract Disputes; and - (b) 3.10.6-1 Termination for Convenience of the Government (Fixed Price). - (2) Incorporation of the following clauses requires legal review regardless of the dollar value: - (a) Clauses making any law (including state law) other than Federal law controlling; - (b) Clauses that establish liability beyond what is funded or contingent liability beyond the limits imposed allowed the Federal Tort Claims Act; and - (c) Clauses requiring binding arbitration.

-FAST Version 7/2014 CR 14-56 p.
-19

-(b) Clauses that establish liability beyond what is funded or contingent liability beyond the limits imposed allowed the Federal Tort Claims Act; and de.
+- d.
 Travel-related Costs.
 Employee's travel, hotel, local transportation, and per diem must be paid with the FAA travel card.
-An employee's travel-related costs cannot be paid for under a contract, purchase order, or FAA purchase card.
+An employee's travel-related costs cannot be paid for under a contract, purchase order, or FAA purchase card. - e.

-(c) Clauses requiring binding arbitration.

-ef.
 Items for Distribution to Conference Attendees.
 Generally, personal use items, such as mugs, clothing, or bags, cannot be purchased and given to conference attendees.
 Conference planners must consult with legal counsel before purchasing any items to be distributed to conference or event attendees.

-fg.
+f.
 Food and Beverage.